TattyFromMelbourne/react-calculator/README.md

 ### Build

-As well as package/s for developing and building in React.js - here I used the recommended npm package `create-react-app` - you will also need to use the `mathjs` package:-
+As well as package/s for developing and building in React.js, here I used the recommended npm package `create-react-app`, you will also need the `mathjs` package:-

 ```
 npm install mathjs
 ```
-See [http://mathjs.org/download.html](http://mathjs.org/download.html) for further details, if needed.
+See [http://mathjs.org/download.html](http://mathjs.org/download.html) for further details.

 ### Acknowledgement

-This is based on a presentation and a code base by Michael Jackson, see [https://www.youtube.com/watch?v=ZtU7Mhf9vN8](https://www.youtube.com/watch?v=ZtU7Mhf9vN8) and [https://codepen.io/mjijackson/pen/xOzyGX](https://codepen.io/mjijackson/pen/xOzyGX).
+This exercise is based on a presentation and code base by Michael Jackson, see [https://www.youtube.com/watch?v=ZtU7Mhf9vN8](https://www.youtube.com/watch?v=ZtU7Mhf9vN8) and [https://codepen.io/mjijackson/pen/xOzyGX](https://codepen.io/mjijackson/pen/xOzyGX).

 ### License